terezaokalova/atlas_harmonization/README.md

 - What data volume is required from each site for effective integration into a normative atlas?
 - How does the choice of atlas impact harmonization and the detection of normative features?
+- How to apply harmonization to remove the site effect?
+- Release normative iEEG atlas with multiple sites integrated as a web app? (engineering)
+- What features from normative atlas are most predictive and how are they effected by site differences?

 ## Link to Data Directory